Courses and Requirements

 130F,S Third-Term Spanish.

 Intensive review of grammar and syntax at the intermediate level, with key emphasis on writing and speaking.
 Selected readings and in-class activities form the basis for further work in all the language skills.
 Four hours of class with additional laboratory work and TA session.
 Taught in Spanish.
 (Proseminar.)
 Prerequisite, 115, 120 or placement.
 Maximum enrollment, 16.
-The Department.
+Xavier Tubau.

 135S Spanish Immersion II.

 Designed for exceptionally motivated intermediate students who wish to accelerate their acquisition of Spanish.
 Continuation of Spanish 115.
 Intensive training in grammar and syntax with special interactive emphasis on speaking, writing and reading.
-A thorough review of grammar at the intermediate level is followed by cultural readings and small group activities similar to those of 140.
-Successful completion will place students into 200.
+A thorough review of grammar at the intermediate level followed by cultural readings and small group activities.
 Two course credits.
 Three 50-minute and two 75-minute classes a week, plus an additional three hours of laboratory work and TA session.
 Taught in Spanish.
 This course is only offered in the spring.
+(Proseminar.)
 Prerequisite, 115, 120 or placement.
-The Department.
+Maximum enrollment, 16.
+Norberg.

 140F,S Conversation on Hispanic Cultures.